 Even internally, the Group is committed to doing its part.
-In 2019 alone, its renewable energy use went up by 244%, and it worked to get better energy efficiency saving 123 GWh over three years.
+In 2019 alone, its renewable energy use went up by 244%, and it worked to get better energy efficiency, reducing CO2 emissions by 123 GWh over three years.
 All suppliers are analyses to assess their social and environmental risks.